-Pay for network administrators varies.
+Pay for network administrators varies depending on skills and experience.
 According to an AbsoluteIT salary survey, network administrators in the:

 What you will do